johneastman/boomerang/README.md

 ```

 ### Trees
 Boomerang features built-in tree objects.
 Each node can have `n` children, which means trees in Boomerang are n-ary trees.
-Nodes are expressions, edges are defined with `=>`, and child nodes fall between straight brackets (`[` and `]`).
+Nodes are expressions, edges are defined with `=>` (Edge operator), and child nodes fall between straight brackets (`[` and `]`).
 Place commas between expressions in brackets to denote multiple child nodes.

 Be aware that the root node does not have brackets before it or after the proceeding tree.
-Tree structures expect an expression followed by the Pointer operator.
+Tree structures expect an expression followed by the Edge operator.
 ```
 set tree = "root" => [
     "parent_1" => [